7 Reasons Why You Should Definitely Visit Brindisi

 Travel addict and passionate about photography, Simon Falvo started Wild About Travel back in 2009.
 Leveraging her strong PR background, she developed an extensive knowledge of Digital Communications and Content Creation.
 Besides travel writing Simon holds workshops and trainings, she collaborated with tourism boards for digital marketing campaigns and participated as a speaker at several events.

-11 thoughts on “7 Reasons to Visit Brindisi”
+11 thoughts on “7 Reasons Why You Should Definitely Visit Brindisi”

 • You’re right, Jenna.
 I guess that one could spend the entire life in exploring only Italy, and probably would still miss something.